GautamPenna/VCSAT/README.md

 An example of such a files can be found in *`/test_files/(3)pre_deletion_files`*.

-## (8) Creating Color Coded Variability Map
+## (8) Protein Translations and Protein Variability

-To create a color-coded map of the variabilities present in the ORF chosen,run *"`python VCSAT.py`"* on your terminal window.
+After determining the full genome sequence of the desired proteins, it is important to translate the genome into a full amino acid sequence to determine the primary structure of the protein.
+Run *"`python VCSAT.py`"* on your terminal window.
 When prompted to, type **11**.
+This will prompt you to create to an alingment file that contains the protein translation of the DNA sequence.
+After doing so, type **12** when prompted to.
+This will allow you to create a votes file with variablities of the protein sequence.
+This is important since variabilities in the genome are not always present in the protein, espically when the variability is present in the 3rd nucleotide of a codon.

+## (9) Color-Coded Gradient Variability Graph

+For a non-graphical visualization of the variability present in the genome and protein sequences, type **14** when prompted to do so.
+This will generate a gradient graph that displays the variability, with a dark-shade of red representing more variability.